 The waiting time for appointment will vary and be dependent on the demand for this service and the medical urgency of the patient’s condition.

 Once referred and triaged, the patient will be sent a questionnaire which they need to fill out and return prior to an appointment being made.

 Recognising the possible delay to the first appointment, patients on the waiting list will be sent an invitation to attend an Introductory Pain Information Lecture.
 This looks at explaining the appropriate multidisciplinary approach to Pain Management and informs patients of community services and information available to use while they are waiting.
-It will also outline the appropriate usage of medication.
+It will also outline the appropriate

 This lecture is compulsory unless the general practitioner discusses with one of the Pain Specialists why it is not appropriate.